Game accessibility: Accessible game categories

-The unique limitations of the target group make such projects interesting, instructive and challenging for students.

 The Last of Us Part II (2020) by Naughty Dog is known for its strong focus on accessibility.
 The game includes over 60 settings to help players with different disabilities.
 These include things like text-to-speech, high-contrast visuals, and sound cues for gameplay.
 The developers worked with accessibility experts and players to make sure the settings were useful.
-The game won the first “Innovation in Accessibility” award at The Game Awards in 2020.
+The game won the first "Innovation in Accessibility" award at The Game Awards in 2020.

 Many tabletop games require the ability to see and understand complex information.
 Sites like 64ozgames.com provide accessibility kits to make inaccessible tabletop games more inclusive.

 The Entertainment Software Association announced its Accessibility Games Initiative along with its partners EA, Google, Microsoft, Nintendo of America, and Ubisoft, in March 2025.
 The Initiative is designed to provide 24 tags that can be used on physical or digital product labelling to indicate a game's features that address accessibility, such as have narrated menus or joystick inversion controls.